lucia-auth/lucia/documentation-v2/content/main/0.start-here/2.migrate-v2/index.md

 ---
 order: 3
-title: "Migrate to v2 (beta)"
+title: "Migrate to v2"
-description: "Learn how to migrate Lucia version 1 to version 2 beta"
+description: "Learn how to migrate Lucia version 1 to version 2"
 ---

-> This is a migration to v2 beta.
-Please keep in mind that while there won't be any further changes to the database schema, APIs are bound to change before the stable release.

 ### Breaking changes